zotonic/zotonic/doc/developer-guide/modules.rst

-Note that when a site starts, its modules are started in order of module dependency, in such a way that a module's dependencies are always started before the module itsef starts.
+Note that when a site starts, its modules are started in order of module dependency, in such a way that a module's dependencies are always started before the module itself starts.

 .. _guide-modules-versioning: